po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/24-Stu_IndexedDB-CRUD/README.md

 Work with a partner to resolve the following issue(s):

-* As a user, I want to be able to delete on click and edit a list item when I click on the list item.
+* As a user, I want to be able to delete a list item from the list when I click on the list item.

+* As a user, I want to be able to edit a list item when I click on the `Edit` button.

 ## Expected Behavior

+When a user clicks on the item it is removed from the list of tasks.

-When a user clicks the delete button, the contact card will be removed from the page.
+When a user clicks on the `Edit` button, a text input is displayed with the list item to be edited.
+After pressing the `Enter` key the list item is updated accordingly.

 ## Actual Behavior

-When a user clicks on the item it is removed from the list of tasks.
+When a user clicks on the item it is NOT removed from the list of tasks.

-When a user clicks on the `Edit` button, a text input should be displayed with the list item that you want to edit.
-After pressing the `Enter` key the list item will be updated accordingly.
+When a user clicks on the `Edit` button, a text input does not appear with the list item to be edited.
+After pressing the `Enter` key the list item is not updated properly.

 ## Steps to Reproduce the Problem